samuelfneumann/Vim/README.md

 ### Julia-Vim

 [Julia-Vim](https://github.com/JuliaEditorSupport/julia-vim/tree/master/keymap)
-is used to get `LaTeΧ` symbols as-you-type.
+is used to get `LaTeΧ` symbols as-you-type as well as to support syntax highlighting in `Julia`.
 The plugin options are defined in `vimrc` under the relevant folding.
 To install this plugin:

 ```bash